 Expect Mamata to brief me about losses due to 'Bulbul': Guv

-Expressing anguish over West Bengal Chief Minister Mamata Banerjee not informing him on the losses incurred by the state due to cyclone 'Bulbul', Governor Jagdeep Dhankhar on Monday said he expects the CM to brief him about it within a few days.
+Expressing anguish over West Bengal Chief Minister Mamata Banerjee not informing him about the losses incurred by the state due to cyclone 'Bulbul', Governor Jagdeep Dhankhar on Monday said he expects the CM to brief him on it within a few days.
 Dhankhar said as per the Constitution, it is the duty of the chief minister to brief the state's governor on important developments.

 In a report to the visiting central team, the West Bengal government on Saturday said the state incurred a loss of Rs 23,811 crore in the devastations caused by 'Bulbul' that has affected around 35 lakh people in three districts.
 Dhankhar also noted that there have been several important developments in the state in the over 100 days since he took over as governor on July 30, but Banerjee "has not briefed him" on any of these, despite Constitutional obligations.